 A global community can only work with the help of professional coordination mechanisms.
 Above all, the coordination of activities is a crucial factor for success in humanitarian aid operations.
-The United Nations is a driving force here, and the IRO is anchored in this network as an expert institution for rescue dogs.
+The United Nations is a driving force here, and the IRO is anchored in this network as an expert institution for search and rescue dogs.

-The IRO is responsible for bringing together and coordinating the most important players in rescue dog work worldwide.
+The IRO is responsible for bringing together and coordinating the most important players in search and rescue dog work worldwide.
 The following tasks in particular are carried out by the IRO as the coordination office:

 - Cooperation with the United Nations (UN OCHA, INSARAG)